-Wall Street professionals often use adages like “wall of worry,” “buy the rumor, sell the fact,” and other colorful expressions
+Wall Street professionals often use adages like “wall of worry,” “buy the rumor, sell the news,” and other colorful expressions

-Some days, markets climb a “wall of worry”; on others, they may be “taking the stairs up”—that is, until the elevator doors open for an express return to ground level.
+Some days, markets climb a “wall of worry.”
+On other days, they may be “taking the stairs up”—that is, until the elevator doors open for an express return to ground level.
 And of course, remember not to try and catch a “falling knife.”

 Colorful adages and expressions have long been entrenched in market vernacular, and investors tuning into financial media on any given day stand a good chance of hearing or reading select Wall Street terms.
 Wall Street slang provides handy soundbites and helps distill complicated financial market subjects into a widely understood language.
 But what does Wall Street jargon really tell us about the markets?

-“Investors shouldn’t just take these sayings at face value,” said JJ Kinahan, chief market strategist at TD Ameritrade.
+“Investors shouldn’t just take these sayings at face value,” said Shawn Cruz, head trading strategist at TD Ameritrade.
 “There’s truth behind every Wall Street cliché.
 But it’s a good idea for investors to define these terms, ask questions, and seek deeper insights that could help inform long-term strategy and decisions.”

 Here’s a primer on seven common Wall Street terms and definitions.